Rohan-s18/Artificial_Intelligence/README.md

 ## AI Help Directories:
 1) **AI-prereq:** The AI-prereq directory doesn't contain any AI-based alorithms, but just the basic stuff that people should know before they dive into the rest of the code.
 This includes a basics of python (pyplot) as well as Graph data structures.
 If you have experience in Python and Data Structures/Algorithms, you won't face any problem here.
 2) **Probability Modules:** This directory can be used to refresh yourself with Probability and includes python source code that implement different things in probability, like Bernoulli's Trials, Probabilstic Classification and Bayesian Learning.
+3) **Python:** This includes python code for vector calculus that you may need for different machine learning algorithms.

 You can contact me at: